 Progress was made on public banks, private sector alignment and greening supervision of the financial system:

 - On public banks firepower, the G20 communiqué sent clear signals on the need to review public banks’ capital adequacy framework and for shareholders to increase their risk appetite.
 The next day, US Treasury Secretary Janet Yellen said she would shortly “convene the heads of the multilateral development banks (MDBs) to articulate our expectations that the MDBs align their portfolios with the Paris Agreement and net-zero goals as urgently as possible”.
-Mark Carney also gave a speech noting that “significant additional capacity and capital will be required for MDBs”.
+Mark Carney also gave a speech, where he noted that “significant additional capacity and capital will be required for MDBs”.

 - On private sector alignment and greening financial supervision, the Financial Stability Board presented a comprehensive roadmap to the G20 Finance Ministers for addressing climate-related financial risks.
 It requested that the Basel Committee on Banking Supervision (oversees the international prudential framework used by regulators) review the existing approach and make new proposals to address gaps on climate-related financial risks.
 At the Venice Conference, Mark Carney made a call for mandatory disclosures for the private sector to be agreed before COP26 in Glasgow.
 The US and China showed alignment on the agenda of the G20’s Sustainable Finance Working Group, which they co-chair.
 However, it is unclear to what extent globally harmonized norms to define sustainable activities will be discussed by the Working Group and addressed in its upcoming October report to the G20.
 The People’s Bank of China’s statement at the Venice Conference was clearer on this front than Janet Yellen’s more ambiguous formulation.